chrisadkin/packer-golden-img-pipeline/README.md

 # Instructions

-1. Instructions for building and pushing images to a HCP Packer registry can be found [here](https://github.com/chrisadkin/packer-golden-img-pipeline/blob/main/PACKER.md)
+- Instructions for building and pushing images to a HCP Packer registry can be found [here](https://github.com/chrisadkin/packer-golden-img-pipeline/blob/main/PACKER.md)

+- Instructions creating an Azure virtual machine using the HCP Packer Azure image can be found here [here](https://github.com/chrisadkin/packer-golden-img-pipeline/blob/main/TERRAFORM_AZURE.md)